 5. Be Aware of Projection

 Most importantly, when we make our reactions about others, it leaves us defenseless because we can’t change them.
-When we take control of our reactions, we take a step toward healing & letting go of the past injury.
+When we take control of our reactions, we take a step toward healing and letting go of the past injury.

 6. Allow Yourself Some Space

-7. Practice Knowing & Showing Your Emotions
+7. Practice Knowing and Showing Your Emotions

-Emotions are very much like muscles.
-They develop in vigorous ways by being appropriately used.
+Emotions are much like muscles—they strengthen when expressed and exercised appropriately.
+They grow stronger and healthier when expressed in balanced, constructive ways.
 Similarly, if we have concealed an emotion like anger or sadness for most of our lives, our capacity to cope with that feeling becomes weak.

 This is one reason a reaction may feel uncomfortable or exaggerated when triggered.

-If we practice knowing & showing our emotions, we tend not to react wrongly when we have strong feelings.
+If we practice knowing and showing our emotions, we tend not to react wrongly when we have strong feelings.

 8. Keep an Open Mind